home-assistant/companion.home-assistant/docs/notifications/commands.md

 Assuming the device receives the notification, it will attempt to get a location update within 5 seconds and report it to Home Assistant.
 This is a little bit hit or miss since Apple imposes a maximum time allowed for the app to work with the notification and location updates sometimes take longer than usual due to factors such as waiting for GPS acquisition.

 :::danger
-While it is possible to create an automation in Home Assistant to call this service regularly to update sensors, this is not recommended as doing this too frequently may have a negative impact on your device's battery life and health.
+While it is possible to create an automation in Home Assistant to call this action regularly to update sensors, this is not recommended as doing this too frequently may have a negative impact on your device's battery life and health.
 :::